 CART Disclaimer: This rough edit transcript, which may contain missing, misspelled or paraphrased words, is only provided for your immediate review and is not certified as verbatim and is not to be cited in any way.

 >> Good morning, good afternoon and good evening and welcome to the meeting of the jurisdiction subgroup on August 1, 2017 at 1300UTC.
 First we'll review the agenda.
-After a minute of administration we'll go to our main event for the day which is the presentation busman that Isner from ICANN legal on OFACT including time for questions and answers, questioning the questions that have been placed on the ICANN list.
+After a minute of administration we'll go to our main event for the day which is the presentation busman that Isner??
+Whom we referring pls ? from ICANN legal on OFACT including time for questions and answers, questioning the questions that have been placed on the ICANN list.
 I don't believe Sam has seen the questions that came in overnight.
 Perhaps she did.
 Overnight for me at least in New York.
 After that if we have time -- well, I would like to take advantage of I think we would all like to take advantage of Sam's presence to discuss the further ICANN legal's position on the back of law provisions and registry agreements then we'll have AOB and then we will adjourn after that until next week.
 I see a suggestion that we approve the agenda.
-That has not been a procedure in the subgroup in the past so we're not going to adopt that procedure.
-Now, I see your hand is up Kaboose.
+That has not been a procedure in the subgroup in the past so we're not going to adopt that procedure.?

+Adoption of the agenda is a known and universally agreed procedure.
+Nomeeting could proceed before its agenda is approve.
+I do not understand the course of action the chair following Now, I see your hand is up Kaboose??
+Whom we referring to?.
 Keep it brief.

 >> Good morning.
 Good afternoon, good evening.
 Yes, I'm not exactly -- I don't know why this time you go to the [Indiscernible] so I don't think you should decide on that [Indiscernible]

-[ sound too low ]
+What all these mean , These are broken part of a sentence that was dSaid but the way they are assembled has no sense ?[ sound too low ]

 You have to discuss that.
 Right now we should do that.
 The [Indiscernible] so please [Indiscernible] inclusive way to explain [Indiscernible]

+What these words mean, I did not say that ???

 [ please speak up ]

 So I'm not in favor of [Indiscernible] some.
+What this text means pls ?
 We have to do something.
 Then we go to the presentation.
 However you totally disagreed with what I have suggested, you totally [Indiscernible] arranged the situation.
 You have the statement of whether people are in a position to make proposals.
 You should put it in a positive way.
-They have difficulty [Indiscernible] and you just decided to [Indiscernible] so much time around the world [Indiscernible]
+They have difficulty [Indiscernible] and you just decided to [Indiscernible] so much time around the world [Indiscernible].Can somebody tell me what these mean?
+I have not said that at all

 >> It's been 2 minutes.
 Can we move on, please?

 >> No. You should not -- please, kindly allow me to speak.
 Please, kindly.
 I beg you.
 Don't override.
 Please.
 [Indiscernible] this is number 1.
 Number some would like to discuss but not briefly [Indiscernible].
+What is the meaning of the above text .
+It has no meaning at all..Very badly captured or assembled ??
 So please kindly don't waste our time.
 Let's go to the questions and see which are the questio [Indiscernible].
 Allow us to speak.
 Don't override the people.